 We didn’t make it here this year, but we’ve been twice before and both times were fantastic.
 This restaurant specializes in seafood, is right on the ocean and quite fancy.

 Must-get: this isn’t very specific, but ALL of their appetizers are fantastic, and we also loved the ceviche (…as we tend to do…).

 Serafina – Condado

-I didn’t realize it right away, but it turns out Serafina is actually a chain restaurants, so maybe you’ve been to one before?!
+I didn’t realize it right away, but it turns out Serafina is actually a chain restaurant, so maybe you’ve been there before?!
 Regardless, we love this place.
 If you’re craving pizza or pasta, this is the place.
-It also has an adorable outdoor seating area with lots of greenery, which I love.
+It also has an adorable outdoor seating area with plenty of greenery, which I love.

 Must-get: pizza!
 I love their white pizza, but I recently ordered one with tomato sauce, mozzarella, mushrooms and prosciutto and it was excellent.

 Miguel and I actually ate here for lunch, but it would be an awesome dinner place, especially because their cocktail list is insane!
 There’s a really large window covering an entire wall filled with plants, the chandeliers were pretty cool if that’s something you care about and, most importantly, everything we ordered was phenomenal.